Reference

-æolian solutions reflects the interactive vision of Arthur Murphy.
-Arthur’s computer experience includes ten years of software design, two years of multimedia creation, and six years experience in Internet development.
+æolian solutions reflects the collaborative vision of Arthur Murphy.
+His computer experience includes ten years of software design, two years of multimedia creation, and six years experience in Internet development.
 His current work in information architecture is informed by his expertise in issues of accessibility.
-His employment at Georgia Tech included both traditional information systems design and teaching in an academic environment designed for the inclusion of students with disabilities.
+His employment at Georgia Tech included both traditional information systems design and teaching in an academic environment configured for the inclusion of students with disabilities.

 Arthur has an MS in Information Design and Technology from the Georgia Institute of Technology.
 His undergraduate studies were in English Literature at Middlebury College.
-Arthur has shared his expertise to the field of information technology in both private industry (IBM, Trust Company Bank, consulting firms) and academia (Georgia Tech, Emory University).
+Arthur has honed his expertise in information technology in both private industry (IBM, Trust Company Bank, IT consulting firms) and academia (Georgia Tech, Emory University).

 For the serious viewer, a PDF version of my current resume is available.